 Catherine Whitaker and David Law love tennis.
 They love talking, debating and making predictions about it.
-And that is what The Tennis Podcast is - a conversation between two people about a sport they love, but a conversation that anyone can listen to.
+And that is what The Tennis Podcast is - a conversation between two people about a sport they love.
+A conversation that anyone can listen to.

 Produced weekly throughout the year, and daily during all four Grand Slam tournaments, The Tennis Podcast gets Catherine and David together to talk about what has happened, what will happen, and what might happen in the sport.
 It is then made into a show that can be downloaded on to iPhones, Android phones, tablets and computers for people to listen to.